RauncR/MotionDetect/README.md

 ## How It Works

 - User Input: Select a video file.
-- UI and ROI Setup: First frame is displayed for the user up to 5 ROI's or if no ROI is selected - full screen is searched.
+- User is displayed with screenshot of the video - first frame.
+This helps user to better assess the desired ROI.
 - Frame Processing:
 - Convert frames to grayscale
 - Apply blur to reduce noise
 - Compare against a background reference (previous frame)
 - Threshold and dilate differences to highlight motion
 - Motion Evaluation: Each ROI calculates motion separately.
 - Motion triggers recording, cooldown logic and expansion buffer manage clip length.
 - User Feedback: Status messages display current recording state; app closes when done.